 Subject Leader: Mr T Heaton

-The entire Social Sciences team are on board with new initiatives, will offer suggestions, take the lead, have an excellent work ethic and are highly collaborative.
+The entire Social Sciences team are on board with new initiatives, keen to offer suggestions and take the lead.
+They have an excellent work ethic and are highly collaborative.

 Students' Views and Attitudes